geraldnguyen/geraldnguyen.github.com/content/blog/2022-09-26-shift-left-testing.md

 We started with **unit testing**, by developers, for their own codes.
 This is the easiest shift to implement, though it still tooks time, effort and patience to get it right.
 I recommend https://pragprog.com/titles/utj2/pragmatic-unit-testing-in-java-8-with-junit/ if you want quickly level-up

-The next step is to subject our codes to static analysis testings such as [Sonar](https://www.sonarqube.org/) and [Veracode](https://www.veracode.com/).
+The next step is to submit our codes to **static analysis testings** such as [Sonar](https://www.sonarqube.org/) and [Veracode](https://www.veracode.com/).

-We plan to further shift left by adopting Behavior-Driven Development and involving our QA colleagues as early as the design stage.
-This is the most challenges of all because it involves multiple groups of people with different skills and preferences.
-We'll need to find the right concensus, attitudes and skillset to get it working.
-I figure once we deliver a first success, the rest will fall in line more naturally.
+We plan to further shift left by adopting **Behavior-Driven Development** and involving our QA colleagues as early as the design stage.
+This is a challenging approach because it involves multiple groups of people with different skills and preferences.
+We'll need to find a concensus among them, appropriate attitudes and the right skillsets to get it working.
+I figure once we deliver a first success, the rest will follow more naturally.

 ## Reference